bowangz/bowangz/README.md

 ## Hi there 👋

-Welcome to my profile.
+Welcome to my profile!
 I'm currently working as Data Analyst at SponsorUnited.
+Interested in finding insights from data and present it🕵️.

-I graduated from UIUC with Master's degree in Civil Engineering and Technology Management.
-Interested in tennis, other sports, traveling and technology.
+I graduated from UIUC 🔹🔸 with Master's degree in Civil Engineering and Technology Management.

+My hobbies include tennis, other sports, traveling and photography.

 <!--
 **bowangz/bowangz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.